akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 While the processing vocabulary of Akka Streams is quite rich (see the @ref:[Streams Cookbook](stream-cookbook.md) for examples) it is sometimes necessary to define new transformation stages either because some functionality is missing from the stock operations, or for performance reasons.
-In this part we show how to build custom processing stages and graph junctions of various kinds.
+In this part we show how to build custom operators and graph junctions of various kinds.

 @@@ note